How to Remove Write Protection from a USB

 If the fault was in the permission settings, the steps above should remove the USB’s write protection.

-One sure way to remove the write protection on Mac is to format the drive.
-Beware that this will erase all data on the USB device, so make sure to copy any important files to another location before proceeding.
+One sure way to remove the write protection on macOS is to format the drive.
+Beware that this process erases all data on the USB device, so ensure you copy any important files to another location before proceeding.

 Once the drive is formatted, the write protection should be gone.
-When choosing a format, note that some of the options are Mac-exclusive, while others, like exFat, can be universally used with both Mac and Windows computers.
+When choosing a format, note that some of the options are Mac-exclusive, while others, like “exFat,” can be universally used with Mac and Windows computers.